Yolanda-HT/YoloCookBlob/Baking/Chinese_Wallnut_Cookies.md

 - Sesame seeds: some

 ## 2. Steps
+- Prepare wallnuts (preheat oven 300F)
-- Bake wallnuts (300F, 10 minutes).
-Cool and dice up.
+  - Bake (300F, 10 minutes).
+  - Cool and dice up.
+- Prepare dough balls (preheat oven 340F)
-- Mix all ingredients and roll into a dough ball.
-Let it set for half an hour.
+  - Mix all ingredients and roll into one large dough ball.
+  - Let it set for half an hour.
   - Separate into 55g per portion.
-Press each on parchment paper into round shape, about 1/2 inch thick.
+  - Press each on parchment paper into round shape, about 1/2 inch thick.
   - Brush egg wash onto each one and spray sesame seeds on top.
 - Bake (340F, 30 minutes)
 - Let cool at room temp (do not move, they crumble easily when they're hot)